kyle8998/Optbnb/README.md

 ##### Bonus Stuff

 I didn't want to stop working once I just got the basic functionality done.
-I wanted to spice it up!
+I wanted to spice it up with something unique!

 One interesting thing I thought of was a chat box.
 When I thought about this project I envisioned those websites that have live chat support, and I thought